uno-labs/UnoSemuxLightCoreWasm/docs/source/usage/Transaction.rst

    :param NetworkType networkType: A type of network.
    :param TransactionType transactionType: A type of transaction.
-   :param string addressToHex: Recipient address in string hexadecimal form.
+   :param string addressToHex: :term:`Semux-address` in string hexadecimal form.
-   :param string amount: Amount of payment (`in nanosem`).
+   :param string amount: Amount of payment (integer value `in nanosem`).
-   :param string fee: Amount of fee (`in nanosem`).
+   :param string fee: Amount of fee (integer value `in nanosem`).
-   :param string nonce: A nonce (unique and sequential for the sender).
+   :param string nonce: A :term:`Nonce` (unique and sequential for the sender).
    :param string timestamp: A timestamp of the transaction (`in milliseconds`).
-   :param string dataHex: Data of the transaction in string hexadecimal form.
+   :param string dataHex: Some arbitrary text data in string hexadecimal form.
    :param string gas: Amount of `gas`.
-   :param string gasPrice: Gas price (`in nanosem`).
+   :param string gasPrice: Gas price (integer value `in nanosem`).
    :returns: ``object`` of :js:class:`Transaction` class.

    | Factory method for creating of :js:class:`Transaction` class object.